 While they can make customer and sales data more accessible across different departments, their functions have very different focuses.

-While they can both grant easier access to sales data across different departments, their functions have different focuses.
-Knowing which system to start developing first is key to growth and productivity for small businesses.
+So knowing which system to start developing first is key to growth and productivity (especially for small businesses.)

-In order to help you understand the key definitions and differences, we’ve outlined all the details below about what CRM and ERP systems are and how they complement different functions of your business.
+Let’s analyze both CRM and ERP systems and how they complement different functions of your business.